Courtesy of the Whitaker Family

 Watch this video: Preemie Nutrition: Nutritional Needs & Fortification

-Feeding tips upon release from the NICU
+Feeding tips for coming home from the NICU

 E – Evaluate the flow of milk from the nipple or your breast.
 Avoid using high flow nipples and if the natural flow of your breast milk is fast, try pumping a few minutes prior to beginning the feeding.